Minimal impact guidelines

 Group Size: From nearly all points of view a small party is better (remembering that for safety reasons a minimum size of four is recommended).
 Very large groups should be split up if possible.

-Do not Disturb: Observe, but don’t interfere with any wildlife, including nests.
+Do not Disturb Wildlife: Observe, but don’t interfere with any wildlife, including nests.
+Do not feed wildlife!
 All native flora is protected within any park or reserve, meaning don’t pick the flowers.

 Noise: Keep it down.